 CalAmp has established corporate governance practices designed to serve the best interests of the Company and its stockholders.
 We are proud to have earned Institutional Shareholder Services’ (ISS) highest Governance Quality Score™ of “1” reflected by the “badge” above.
 By this score, we have been recognized for excellence in managing governance risk.

 CalAmp is committed to maintaining the highest standards of business conduct and corporate governance.
 CalAmp has adopted a code of business conduct and ethics for directors, officers (including CalAmp’s principal executive officer, principal financial officer and controller) and employees, known as the Code of Business Conduct and Ethics.
 CalAmp also has adopted Corporate Governance Guidelines, which, in conjunction with the Certificate of Incorporation, Bylaws and Board Committee Charters, form the framework for governance of CalAmp.
 CalAmp may make changes to its policies and procedures in the future as the Board of Directors deems appropriate in the best interests of the CalAmp, or as required by applicable laws and regulations.

-Moyer holds a masters professional director certification from the American College of Corporate Directors, a national organization that educates and credentials directors at public companies.
+certification from the American College of Corporate Directors, a national organization that educates and credentials directors at public companies.

-President and CEO, Moni
+President And CEO, AuditBoard

 Gardner had been a member of the board of directors of RF Micro Devices, Inc. since 2004.
 In addition, from 2005 until 2015, he was a member of the board of directors of Windstream Holdings, Inc., a leading provider of advanced network communications and technology solutions, including cloud computing and managed services to businesses nationwide.
 From 2005 to 2014, Gardner also served as the president and chief executive officer of Windstream.
 Before joining Windstream, he served as executive vice president and chief financial officer of Alltel Corp.
 Earlier, he held a variety of senior management positions at 360 Communications, which merged with Alltel in 1998.